syhmighfr/syhmighfr/README.md

 ## 🚀 About Me

-I'm a graduate passionate about DevOps, cloud infrastructure, and automation.
+I'm a graduate passionate about Cloud infrastructure and automation.
 I interned at **Malaysia Airports Holdings Berhad (MAHB)** and **BWT-Service Malaysia**, where I worked on web development and quality testing — building a strong foundation in software delivery and the SDLC.